codebreaker0001/GenzAdda/README.md

 ### Steps to set up this project locally

-clone this reopository - git clone https://github.com/codebreaker0001/GenzAdda.git
+1. Clone  reopository - git clone https://github.com/codebreaker0001/GenzAdda.git

-npm install to install the dependencies by entering each folder
+2. npm install to install the dependencies by entering each folder

-add details to the env file
+3. Add details to the env file

-npm run dev on the each of the folder and you are ready to enter GenzAdda.
+4. npm run dev on the each of the folder and you are ready to enter GenzAdda.